RapidAPI/DevRel-Stack-Data/guides/posts/build-text-summarizer-app/post.md

 NEXT_PUBLIC_RAPIDAPI_KEY=YOUR-RAPIDAPI-KEY
 ```

 Remember the `x-rapidapi-key` I asked you to save earlier?
 You need to replace `YOUR-RAPIDAPI-KEY` with its value.
-You get the key after subscribing to the [Hashtagy - Generate Hashtags API](https://RapidAPI.com/miguel.aka.kelter/api/hashtagy-generate-hashtags/?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel).
+You get the key after subscribing to the [TLDRThis API](https://RapidAPI.com/tldrthishq-tldrthishq-default/api/tldrthis/?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel).

 Now download and add `axios` to your project.
 For this, run the following command in the terminal: